 How often do you allow yourself to realize others have used their hardships as a springboard to propel them forward in life?

-What is holding you back from using your hardships as a springboard to help you navigate the chaos or practice the art of living well?
+What is holding you back from using your hardships as a springboard to help you navigate the chaos?